Dehghanni/Teofl/Writing.md

  than reading assigned by teachers.
   - –
   - –
-- People should buy the products made in their own country.
+- **People should buy the products made in their own country.**
   - Economies are failing
   - Help national companies to grow, produce finer products.
 It obviates the need for importing goods.
 Raise GNP and export the commodities, develop international trade .
 People can dramatically increase their foreign exchange earnings by buying domestic products
   - People can create many jobs by buying products in their own country.
 Unemployment rate is high.
 Young people need job.
-- When working on a project, it&#39;s better for classmates or colleagues to communicate face to face than sending emails
+- **When working on a project, it&#39;s better for classmates or colleagues to communicate face to face than sending emails**
   - Convey better -\&gt; obviates the risk of misunderstanding, assemble together, deliberation make collective decisions -\&gt; Ex: work on the same tasks
   - If only one member does not have access to net -\&gt; project will be stopped, lead to project postponement -\&gt; meet the deadlines -\&gt; fall behind on their works and lose the market.
   - Email/video conference obviates the need to collocate members and reduces ambiguity in commander&#39;s intention.
-- It&#39;s better to complete a project and then start another one than to do several things at the same time.
+- **It&#39;s better to complete a project and then start another one than to do several things at the same time.**
   - Focus better
   - Come up with new idea, splendid inventions …
-- Do you agree or disagree with the following statement?
- Nowadays it is not important for people to have regularly family meals together
+- **Nowadays it is not important for people to have regularly family meals together**
   - Advancement in tech
   - Hustle and bustle of modern life
-- Do you agree or disagree with the following statement?
- The more money a person has, the more he or she should give away to the charities
+- **The more money a person has, the more he or she should give away to the charities**
   - It is the duty of every member of society to think of one another.
 Make the society a better more humane place.
   - &quot;Human beings are all members of one frame, since all from the same essence came,